 Establish clear contracts and agreements with suppliers that explicitly define AI security standards and expectations.

-The presence of unauthorized or unnoticed AI systems, commonly referred to as shadow AI, introduces undetectable vulnerabilities that don’t have corresponding mitigation strategies.
+The presence of unauthorized or unnoticed AI systems, also known as shadow AI, introduces undetectable vulnerabilities without corresponding mitigation strategies.

 Real-life attack scenarios: